Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The only time I had someone come to my house was when I sold furniture, but the items were taken outside in advance and the transaction was done during the day.

 No one ever no-showed me after making arrangements on the app.
 On Craigslist, it's a different story.
 I've dealt with many flaky people over the years, some of which never showed up.
 What I've learned to do is give people a two to three hour window to arrive for the items instead of an entire day.
 If they're serious, they'll show up.

 Is Craigslist Worth It Anymore?

 Using Craigslist is like stepping into a time machine back to 1998.
-Although the site is totally outdated, it's still a decent place to sell things locally, especially furniture, but I prefer OfferUp for the speed and ease of posting ads.
+The site literally looks exactly the same year after year.
+Although the site is ugly and totally outdated, it's still a good place to sell things locally, especially furniture.
+I prefer OfferUp for the speed and ease of posting ads.

-I can post an ad in less than one minute, and I can also see buyer ratings to help avoid doing business with shady people.
+I can post an ad in less than one minute using OfferUp.
+I can also see buyer ratings to help avoid doing business with shady people.
 I also don't like having to communicate with a buyer through email or have my phone number exposed to the general public.

 Even though Craigslist is really old and no longer the only option for selling things, it does still have a massive user base.
 When you post an ad on the site it will be seen by a lot of people in a short amount of time.
 I remember posting ads and getting responses within the hour.

 Craigslist has made policy changes for posting ads, but it's still free for an independent seller to post items for sale.
 They do charge fees if you're a business selling things.

 Craigslist is worth it if you're willing to put up with potentially flaky sellers.
 If you're a regular seller who hopes to generate a reputation with buyers, OfferUp is the way to go!
 It's easy to use and great for regular users.